baheithold/BAH-Programming-Language/docs/README.md

 ### Ideas
 * Host Language: C
+* Source File Extension: .bah
 * C/C++ like syntax
 * Interpreter
 * Object Orientated
     * Inheritance
+* Dynamically Typed
 * Functional
-* Dynamically Typed
-* Garbage Collection (Controlled with interpreter/compiler options)
-    * Start with Programmer controlled Garbage Collection
-    * Implement Automatic Garbage Collection later
-    * Programmer Managed
-    * Auto
-* Programmer-controlled delayed execution
+* Programmer-controlled delayed execution (Lazy Execution)
 * Parallel Programming Support
     * Multi-threading
-* Includes
+* Includes (import)
-* Extension: .bah
 * ID's can have symbols
 * Function Definition
-    * If no parameter list is preset, the keyword "void" must be used
+    * If no parameter list is set, the keyword "void" must be used (Syntax Error if neither is used)
-* Built-in Functions
-    * type coercion functions
-    * print and println
 * Arrays with O(1) access time
 * Associative Arrays (Hash Tables)
 * conditionals